alfredbaudisch/pardall_markdown/README.md

   # definitely want this as `true`.
   convert_internal_links_to_live_links: true,

+  # Markdown files can contain a top section with metadata/attributes related
+  # to the file.
+Is the metadata required?
+  is_markdown_metadata_required: true,

   # Callback to be called every time the content and the indexes are rebuilt.
   #
   # For example, you can put a reference to a function that calls Endpoint.broadcast!: